How To Keep Snakes Away: Home Remedies And Prevention Tips

 Tall grass and plants make a perfect home for snakes who like using the cover to hide from their predators, like coyotes, raccoons and large birds.
 If you have an area of your yard that’s a bit overgrown or perhaps your grass is just a bit too tall, snakes could move in.

-Snakes can swim when necessary, and some species even like the water – so you might find them in your pond or pool.
+Snakes can swim when necessary, and some species even like the water – so you might find them in your pond or natural swimming pool.
 Water also tends to be a home for creatures that snakes like to eat, such as frogs, insects, worms and certain rodents.
 Some aquatic snakes can even eat fish.

 Debris And Compost